Ricky Carandang

 Ramon "Ricky" Arellano Carandang (born September 2, 1967) is a Filipino journalist and former government official.
 Notable for his tenure as a news correspondent and anchor for ABS-CBN and the ANC, Carandang resigned from broadcasting on July 9, 2010, to join the government as Secretary of the Presidential Communications Development and Strategic Planning Office (PCDSPO) under President Benigno Aquino III.
 He is currently Vice President and Head of Integrated Corporate Communications at First Philippine Holdings Corporation, First Gen Corporation, and Energy Development Corporation.

 Early life and career

-Ricky Carandang was born on September 2, 1967, in Manila, Philippines.
-He is the son of Dr. Brigido Carandang Jr., former President and Dean of St. Luke's College of Medicine, and Dr. Maria Lourdes A. Carandang, a clinical psychologist and Founder of the MLAC Institute for Children and Families.
+Ricky Carandang was born as Ramon Arellano Carandang on September 2, 1967, in Manila, Philippines.
+He is the son of Dr. Brigido Carandang Jr., former president and dean of St. Luke's College of Medicine, and Dr. Maria Lourdes Arellano-Carandang, a clinical psychologist and Founder of the MLAC Institute for Children and Families.

 He spent part of his early childhood in Sacramento, California, attending Isadore Cohen Elementary School.
-He later returned to the Philippines and completed his high school and college education at the Ateneo de Manila University, earning a Bachelor of Arts in Management Economics in 1989.
+He later returned to the Philippines and completed his high school and college education at the Ateneo de Manila University, earning a Bachelor of Arts in management economics in 1989.

 Throughout the 1990s, Carandang worked in the business sector as a stockbroker with Pryce Securities, HG Asia Securities, and Kim Eng Securities.